Kingxukai/linux/Documentation/scsi/ncr53c8xx.rst

         ====   ================================================
         0x0:   No check.
-        0x1:   Check and do not attach the controller on error.
+        0x1:   Check and do not attach the woke controller on error.
         0x2:   Check and just warn on error.
         0x4:   Disable SCSI bus integrity checking.
         ====   ================================================